 The New 52 / Prime Earth

-In the New 52, Lois Lane now works for Morgan Edge, heading up the media division of the Daily Planet.
-Lois is also unaware that Clark Kent is Superman, the two are not married, but they are very close friends.
-Lois has now return as a reporter to the Daily Planet.
+In the New 52, Lois Lane worked for Morgan Edge, heading up the media division of the Daily Planet.
+Lois was unaware that Clark Kent was Superman, the two were not married, but they were very close friends.

 Major Story Arcs